eead-csic-compbio/get_homologues/db/README.txt

-This is where Pfam & swissprot are installed
+This is where Pfam & swissprot files are saved with install.pl, which requires standard FTP ports.